hurazz/DadJokes/README.md

 Version 1.0

 INSTALLATION:
+⚠️ **Important First-Time Setup:**

+Since this is a free app from an independent developer, macOS will show a security warning.

+1. Download and extract the zip
-1. Drag DadJokes.app to your Applications folder
+2. Drag DadJokes.app to Applications
-2. Right-click the app and choose "Open" (important for first launch)
+3. **Right-click** the app and choose "Open" (don't double-click!)
-3. Click "Open" in the security dialog
+4. Click "Open" in the popup
-4. A smiley face will appear in your menubar - click it for jokes!
+5. Done!
+The app will open normally from now on

 FEATURES:
 - Fresh dad jokes delivered on demand